Associates in Family Medicine is encouraging collaboration to improve outcomes

 Prior to joining the Network, AFM developed infrastructure and processes to support a team-based, comprehensive approach to health care.
 On a patient, staff and provider level, AFM continues to advance this effort by hiring additional providers, clinical pharmacists, social workers, quality improvement nurses and quality improvement specialists.
-UCHealth Integrated Network greatly expands those partnerships and collaborative opportunities for AFM.
+Coordinated Care greatly expands those partnerships and collaborative opportunities for AFM.

 Another valuable advantage: the ability to follow patients’ medical care at all points of contact within the Network’s electronic medical records (EMR) system.

 “Our patients appreciate the integration of the EMR system,” says Dr. Sprowell.
 “It allows us to avoid once cumbersome medical record transfers and registration redundancies.”